 You may constantly “test” your feelings, focus on flaws your partner might have, and avoid social situations that bring these issues to the forefront.

 Meanwhile, your partner might begin to feel like they can’t do anything right.

 And the thing is, you might know deep down that your thoughts don’t match with reality, but you can’t help feeling and acting on them anyway.
 You might feel like you’re at the mercy of your own mind or like you have no control over the situation.

 Since ROCD impacts people in relationships, you might not experience OCD symptoms outside of that context.
 But

-An important life decision, such as getting engaged, planning a wedding, or having children, often triggers adult-onset ROCD.
+An important life decision, such as getting engaged, planning a wedding, or having children, often activates adult-onset ROCD.

 Someone who has ROCD may experience obsessive thoughts, such as: